The Colleges at Trent are local communities that create intellectually and socially meaningful experiences.

 Living Learning Communities: Expressions, Leadership & Civic Engagement

 Places to Hangout: LEC Cafeteria, Jr. Common Room, The Pit, The Music Room

-In Ojibwe, Otonabee means "fast flowing water" which symbolizes the way this college looks to the horizon, and imagines how we can keep up with change in our fast-paced lives.
+In Ojibwe, Otonabee means "river that beats like a heart" which symbolizes the way this college looks to the horizon, and imagines how we can keep up with change in our fast-paced lives while honouring our hearts.
 Through exploring how people interact with the world, we are curious about human sciences and environmental sciences.
 Whether it is understanding human rights, caring for people who are sick, or educating the next generation, this is a place where everyone belongs.